Pretty Yende: Career

-Yende performed Berenice in L'occasione fa il ladro (2010) and Elvira in L'italiana in Algeri (2011) as part of the academy at La Scala, where she sang four roles next season: the Priestess (Aida), Barbarina (The Marriage of Figaro), Norina (Don Pasquale), Musetta (La bohème).
+During her time at the studio of La Scala in Milan, Yende performed roles by Rossini, Berenice in L'occasione fa il ladro in 2010 and Elvira in L'italiana in Algeri in 2011.
+She appeared in four roles the following season, the Priestess in Verdi's Aida, Barbarina in Mozart's Le nozze di Figaro, Norina in Donizetti's Don Pasquale and Musetta in Puccini's La bohème.

-Alongside Bryan Adams and Andrea Bocelli, she appeared in the closing concert of the 2010 FIFA World Cup on 9 July 2010, two days before the final.

-She was featured in Bocelli's Live in Central Park concert on 15 September 2011, which was aired on PBS's Great Performances and physically released as Concerto: One Night in Central Park.
-They united in the concert entitled Amore e perdono held by the Fetzer Institute at the Basilica of Saint Francis of Assisi on 22 September 2012, which was aired on Rai 1 on 29 September 2012.
+Yende appeared in the closing concert of the 2010 FIFA World Cup on 9 July 2010, two days before the final, alongside Bryan Adams and Andrea Bocelli.
+She was featured in Bocelli's Live in Central Park concert on 15 September 2011, which was aired on PBS's Great Performances and released as Concerto: One Night in Central Park.
+They united again in the concert entitled Amore e perdono held by the Fetzer Institute at the Basilica of Saint Francis of Assisi on 22 September 2012, which was aired on Rai 1 on 29 September 2012.

-Yende made her Metropolitan Opera debut in New York City on 17 January 2013, in the role of Adèle in Rossini's Le comte Ory, as a substitute for Nino Machaidze.
-She subsequently stepped in for Cecilia Bartoli in the same role at the Theater an der Wien.
-In July 2014, she returned to La Scala for Le comte Ory, alternating Countess Adèle with Aleksandra Kurzak.
-Later in the year, she returned to New York for The Magic Flute (Pamina) at the Met, and between the performances she sang at the Richard Tucker Gala and made her Carnegie Hall debut in a solo recital.
-In 2015 she portrayed Susanna in Mozart's The Marriage of Figaro at the Los Angeles Opera.
-In 2016 she portrayed Rosina in The Barber of Seville and the title role in Lucia di Lammermoor at the Paris Opera.
+Yende made her Metropolitan Opera (Met) debut in New York City on 17 January 2013, in the role of Adèle in Rossini's Le comte Ory, stepping in for Nino Machaidze; she performed alongside tenor Juan Diego Florez in the title role She subsequently stepped in for Cecilia Bartoli in the same role at the Theater an der Wien in Vienna.
+In July 2014, she returned to La Scala for Le comte Ory, alternating as Adèle with Aleksandra Kurzak.
+Later that year she returned to the Met as Pamina in Mozart's Die Zauberflöte, singing between performances at the Richard Tucker Gala and at Carnegie Hall for a solo recital.
+In 2015 she portrayed Susanna in Mozart's Figaro at the Los Angeles Opera.
+In 2016 she appeared as Rosina in Rossini's Il barbiere di Siviglia and the title role of Donizetti's Lucia di Lammermoor at the Paris Opera.
+In 2018, she portrayed Adina in Bartlett Sher's production of Donizetti's L'elisir d'amore at the Met.

 Yende is credited as a primary artist for the "Ode À L'Humanité" (Ode to Humanity, previously called Aria) track on the Yanni/Plácido Domingo collaboration Inspirato (2014).

-In 2018, she portrayed Adina in Bartlett Sher's production of L'elisir d'amore at the Metropolitan Opera, which ran through January and February.
+In 2023 Yende performed at the coronation of Charles III and Camilla.
+She sang "Sacred Fire", a piece written by Sarah Class to a text by Grahame Davies for the coronation.
+In 2024 she appeared first at the Oper Frankfurt, as Cleopatra in Handel's Giulio Cesare, alongside Lawrence Zazzo in the title role.